 In 1667, the Italian astronomer Galileo stood two people on a hill at a distance of less than a mile, each holding a shielded lantern.
 One uncovered his lantern; when the second saw the flash, he uncovered his, as well.
 By observing how long it took for the light to be seen by the first lantern-holder (and factoring out reaction times), he thought he could calculate the speed of light.
 Unfortunately, Galileo's distances were too small to see a difference, so he could only determine that light traveled at least ten times faster than sound.

 In the 1670s, Danish astronomer Ole Römer used eclipses of Jupiter's moon, Io, as a chronometer for the speed of light.
 Over the course of several months, as Io passed behind the giant gas planet, Römer found that the eclipses came later than calculations anticipated, although over the course of several months, they drew closer to the predictions.
 He determined that light took time to travel from Io to Earth.
 The eclipses lagged the most when Jupiter and Earth were farthest apart, and were on schedule as they were closer.
-He concluded that light took ten to eleven minutes to travel from the sun to the Earth, an overestimate since it in fact takes 8 minutes and 19 seconds.
-But at last scientists had a number to work with – his calculation presented a speed of 125,000 miles per second (200,000 km/s).
+He concluded that light took ten to eleven minutes to travel from the sun to Earth, an overestimate since it in fact takes 8 minutes and 19 seconds.
+But at last scientists had a number to work with — his calculation presented a speed of 125,000 miles per second (200,000 km/s).

 In 1728, English physicist James Bradley based his calculations on the change in the apparent position of the stars due Earth's travels around the sun.
-He put the speed of light at 185,000 miles per second (301,000 km/s), accuate to within about 1 percent.
+He put the speed of light at 185,000 miles per second (301,000 km/s), accurate to within about 1 percent.

 Two attempts in the mid-1800s brought the problem back to Earth.
 French physicist Hippolyte Fizeau set a beam of light on a rapidly-rotating toothed wheel, with a mirror set up 5 miles away to reflect it back to its source.
 Varying the speed of the wheel allowed Fizeau to calculate how long it took for the light to travel out of the hole, to the adjacent mirror, and back through the gap.
 Another French physicist, Leon Foucault, used a rotating mirror rather than a wheel.
 The two independent methods each came within about 1,000 miles per second of the speed of light measured today.

 Prussian-born Albert Michelson, who grew up in the United States, attempted to replicate Focault's method in 1879, but used a longer distance, as well as extremely high-quality mirrors and lenses.
-His result of 186,355 miles per second (299,910 km/s) was accepted as the most accurate measurement of the speed of light for forty years, when Michelson remeasured it.
+His result of 186,355 miles per second (299,910 km/s) was accepted as the most accurate measurement of the speed of light for 40 years, when Michelson remeasured it.

 Einstein and special relativity